01 of 03

 Find Train Travel Times, Rail Information, and Driving Times

-Getting around Puglia is easier than you think.
+Getting around Puglia is fairly easy.
 There are lots of options, from driving your rental car to rail and bus transportation.

 This Puglia Train Travel Times Map shows times for some typical rail journeys around Puglia.
 The lines in red represent the faster and more expensive Eurostar Italia trains.